-Let's assume that you're a time-poor business owner, or you work in marketing within your company.
+Let's assume that you're a time-poor business owner, or you work in a marketing role.
 As the business develops, you may find that you no longer have the time or energy to maintain your online presence.
 Or you realise you need help to maximise this powerful marketing tool.
-So you outsource – to a company like us perhaps!
-You've hired a Social Media Manager (SMM) for your small business.
-So now what?
+So you hire a Social Media Manager (SMM) for your small business.
+Now what?

 1. Tell all Tell your SMM all about your business upfront so they get a really good feel for what you do, and understand your values and brand 'personality'.
 Think of three or four words that sum up your brand.
 They don't need to be too deep and meaningful – for example you might want to be thought of as modern, friendly, and expert.
 It’s not necessarily the personality your business has now: it’s the one you want to become, and how you want your customers to describe you.
 This step is vital.
 Your SMM can now tailor all content so it consistently matches this personality.